Venezuela's Chavez exalted as "father" and "martyr" by followers

 Still, Wednesday's outpouring looked far more spontaneous than normal pro-government events, where party cadres marshal turnout.
 It was on a scale rarely seen anywhere for an elected official.

-Many supporters channeled their grief into raucous shouts of support and militant vows to continue his policies.
+Many supporters channelled their grief into raucous shouts of support and militant vows to continue his policies.
 Some, though, stood silently or cried.

 RELIGIOUS OVERTONES